rismm/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Saving inventory data
-Inventory data in the program is saved to the hard disk in the file path `./data/` in the same directory that the `SuperTracker.jar` file is in.
-Data will be saved automatically after any command that changes the item data in the inventory.
+Data in the program is saved to the hard disk in the file path `./data/` in the same directory that the `SuperTracker.jar` file is in.
+Item data will be saved automatically after any command that changes the item data in the inventory.
+Similarly, transaction data will be saved automatically after commands that add transaction data.

 <br>